Mattwwilson34/weather-dashboard/README.md

 # TOP-weather-app-2.1

-An appolication used to gather weather data based on users current location or a desired location.
+An application used to gather weather data via a seeded zipcode, user chosen zipcode, or a random US location.
 Built with HTML, CSS, Vanilla JS, Webpack, Yarn.

 ## Project Focus:

-- Use vanilla JS and the fetch API to hit [tomorrow.io](https://www.tomorrow.io/) endpoints and display this data to the user.
+- Use vanilla JS and [Axios](https://www.npmjs.com/package/axios) to hit multiple API end points including:
+  - [OpenWeather current forcast](https://openweathermap.org/current) for weather at that exact time.
+  - [OpenWeather 5 Day / 3 Hour Forecast](https://openweathermap.org/api/hourly-forecast) for a 5 day forcast and up to 8 timepoints per day.
+  - [TheZipCodes](https://www.thezipcodes.com/) which takes a zip code and returns latitude / longtitude data.
 - Use ES6 await syntax for asynchronous functions and promise interactions.
-- Use a functional programming approach to limit applicaiton side effects and improve testability.
+- Use a functional programming approach to limit application side effects and improve testability.
 - Use TDD principles for non-dom based logic including API calls.
 - Use Github actions to create consisting testing and vetting conditions for all commits and pull requests.

 ## Project Status

-This project is currently in development.
+Complete

 ## Project Screen Shot(s)

 #### Example:

-[ PRETEND SCREEN SHOT IS HERE ]

-[ PRETEND OTHER SCREEN SHOT IS HERE ]

 ## Installation and Setup Instructions

 #### Example:

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `node` and `yarn` installed globally on your machine.

 Installation:

-`npm install`
+`yarn install`

 To Run Test Suite:

-`npm test`
+`yarn test`

+To Run linter:

+`yarn lint`

+To Start Back-end Server:

+`yarn start backend-server`

-To Start Server:
+To Start Front-end Server:

-`npm start`
+`yarn start-frontend-server`

 To Visit App:

-`localhost:3000/ideas`
+1. Make sure both the `front-end` and `back-end` servers are running.
+2. Open the `index.html` file in your browser of choice.

 ## Reflection